epayet/ApiExplorer/README.md

 # API Explorer

-This module let you build a nice interactive documentation for your RESTful API only with json data.
-You can see the references of your resources, but you can also try to call them with examples with an easy form.
-So it's a documentation and an easy way to discover the API by testing it easily.
+This module generates a web documentation for your RESTful API.
+You write your documentation in JSON, and it generates a fully live testable and dynamic web page.
+A really simple example can be found [here](TODO).

 ## Get Started